Why is Sustainability so Important for Manufacturers

 Conserving and Protecting Clean Water Through Optimized Production Planning & Scheduling

-The paint lines have to be flushed any time you change from painting with a dark color to a light color.
-Take for example a dark color like blue and a light color like white.
-If you just finished painting one car blue and the next car needs to be painted white, then you need to flush the paint lines.
-If you don’t flush the paint lines, the blue pigment residue in the paint lines will mix with the white paint and alter the final color.
+Typically, paint lines have to be flushed any time you change from painting with a dark color to a light color.
+Take for example a dark color like red and a light color like white.
+If you just finished painting one car red and the next car needs to be painted white, then you need to flush the paint lines.
+If you don’t flush the paint lines, the red pigment residue in the paint lines will mix with the white paint and the car may come out looking pink.
 On the other hand, if you change the paint from one dark color to another dark color, you don’t have to flush the paint lines.
-By eliminating the need for a changeover, this reduces the use of water and solvents.
+Eliminating the need for a changeover reduces the use of water and solvents.
 It also reduces the downtime associated with changeovers and increases efficiency.

 Therefore, the key to conserving water and solvents is color blocking.
-Color blocking is when you paint the cars with a similar color back to back.
+Color blocking is when you paint the cars with a similar color one after the other.
 This allows you to reduce color changeovers.
-Unfortunately, arranging the production sequence to prioritize color blocking is not always possible.
+Unfortunately, arranging the production sequence to solely prioritize color blocking is not possible.
 The sequence is determined by many different production rules and color blocking is just one.
-Tradeoffs have to be made between production rules and this is best done by a powerful advanced planning and scheduling (APS) software.
+Tradeoffs have to be made between production rules and this is best done by powerful advanced planning and scheduling (APS) software.
 This software can reduce changeovers while observing other production rules.

 Conserving Human Resources by Reducing Stress with APS